gangeshwark/PropagandaNews/tools/README.md

-Scorers for the Propaganda Techniques Corpus
+Scorers for the Propaganda Techniques Corpus Version 2

 Contents